A California Gold Rush Store Sold Everything in General

 The sensitive tiny toes and whiskers of rats could detect the slightest tremor, of impending earthquake or cave-in.
 When the rats made a bee-line for the exit, miners were close behind.

-Also called a "chamber pot", might be hidden under the bed in the bedchamber.
-The elegant porcelain chamber pot in our museum is too pretty to be hidden, but apparently not terribly rare.
+Also called a "chamber pot", this item might be hidden under the bed in the bedchamber.
+The elegant porcelain chamber pot in the Mariposa Museum is too pretty to be hidden, but apparently not terribly rare.

-Several people have mentioned seeing one like it before.
-Our museum guides are usually too polite to inquire about the extent of anyone's familiarity with the item.
+Several visitors have mentioned seeing one like it before, but museum guides are usually too polite to inquire about the extent of anyone's familiarity with the item.

 Children find this pot particularly fascinating when the real meaning of "no indoor plumbing" dawns on them.
-Bathroom humor has great appeal for ten year olds.
+Bathroom humor has great appeal to ten year olds.

-It is a good chance to remind the kids that taking out the trash is not such a terrible chore.
+It is a good chance to remind the youngsters that taking out the trash is not such a terrible chore.
 A hundred years ago they would have been taking out the chamber pot.

 The fruit and leaf motif on the top has not been unequivocally identified.
-The leaves look like grape leaves, but the fruit???
-A fig? an under ripe gourd?
+The leaves look like grape leaves, but the fruit?
+A fig?
+An under-ripe gourd?
 An exotic or extinct pear?
 A prune?
-We are still waiting to hear.

 If there were no convenient trees and bushes, voluminous long skirts and petticoats provided a tent of privacy.

-Casket liner with a full warranty ...
-This is something we have never quite figured out.
+Casket liner with a full warranty: This is something of a puzzle.
 Is it a "lifetime" warranty?
-And if it is, does it expire immediately?
+And if it is, does it expire immediately before use?
 Did anyone ever check on how the liner was holding up?
 Did they get any endorsements from satisfied customers?